openresty/openresty-systemtap-toolkit/README.markdown

 ngx-sample-bt-off-cpu
 ---------------------

-Similar to `ngx-sample-bt` but analyzes the off-CPU time for a particular user process (not only Nginx, but any other applications).
+Similar to `ngx-sample-bt` but analyzes the off-CPU time for a particular user process (not only Nginx, but also any other applications).

 Why does off-CPU time matter?
 Check out Brendan Gregg's excellent blog post "Off-CPU Performance Analysis" for details: